CSEA’s achievements are a testament to the hard work of our members

 During the COVID-19 Pandemic, CSEA helped create historic layoff protections for classified employees during a time of great uncertainty.
 CSEA also helped establish new job opportunities for paraeducators and other school staff, as well as ensure safety protocols to safeguard the health of both school staff and students.

 CSEA’s success is a testament to its members

-Today, CSEA represents more than 250,000 workers, making it the largest classified employee union in the nation.
-The union’s success in legislation, contract negotiations, retirement benefits, safety measures and employee rights is a testament to the hard work of all CSEA members.
+Today, CSEA represents nearly 250,000 workers, making it the largest classified employee union in the nation.
+The union’s success in legislation, contract negotiations, retirement benefits, safety measures and protection of employee rights is a testament to the hard work of all CSEA members.